 Majors in economics find jobs in business and government.
 Many go on to law school or graduate work—at the graduate level economics is increasingly mathematics oriented, and provides a field of study ideal for students interested in the application of mathematics to social issues and problems such as labor relations, economic forecasting, environmental issues, and economic development throughout the world.

-College of Business and Economics students in the traditional program must complete the Core Studies requirements in addition to their major requirements.
+College of Business and Economics students in the traditional program (16-week semesters) must complete the Core Studies requirements in addition to their major requirements.
 Core Studies consists of:

 - Core Foundation: 6 credits, or two courses taken over the fall and spring of freshmen year